YofaGh/knightwatch/README.md

 Knightwatch provides a sleek dark-mode web interface that streams system performance, live screen captures, and process telemetry directly in your browser.
 The backend is a Rust server built on [Tokio](https://tokio.rs/) and [Axum](https://github.com/tokio-rs/axum), keeping the footprint small and performance high — no heavy agents or desktop apps required.

-A companion `knightwatch-cli` client is also available for connecting to a remote or local knightwatch server through its API from the terminal.
+companions `knightwatch-cli` and `knightwatch-tui` clients are also available for connecting to a remote or local knightwatch server through its API from the terminal.

 ---